exocetfalling/ZenithFlightSim/addons/zylann.hterrain/doc/docs/index.md

 ### Terrain not saving / not up to date / not showing

-This issue happened a few times and had various causes so if the checks mentionned before don't help:
+This issue happened a few times and had various causes so if the checks mentioned before don't help:

 - Check the contents of your terrain's data folder.
 It must contain a `.hterrain` file and a few textures.
 - If they are present, make sure Godot has imported those textures.
 If it didn't, unfocus the editor, and focus it back (you should see a short progress bar as it does it)
 - Check if you used Ctrl+Z (undo) after a non-undoable action, like described in [issue #101](https://github.com/Zylann/godot_heightmap_plugin/issues/101)
+- Make sure your `res://addons` folder is named `addons` *exactly lowercase*.
+It should not be named `Addons`.
+Plugins can fail if this convention is not respected.
 - If your problem relates to collisions in editor, update the collider using `Terrain -> Update Editor Collider`, because this one does not update automatically yet
 - Godot seems to randomly forget where the terrain saver is, but I need help to find out why because I could never reproduce it.
 See [issue #120](https://github.com/Zylann/godot_heightmap_plugin/issues/120)